 Agia Efimia Kefalonia, Greece .... before the 1953 earthquakes this seaside village was one of the island's more important centres of trade, with stately homes, like the Venetian mansion still standing on it's prominent position on the right-hand edge of the village overlooking the harbour.
 Agia Efimia was totally rebuilt with assistance from the French, and today it is a picturesque village with a vibrant and friendly local community.

 Agia Efimia has a bustling harbour where flotillas and some larger vessels moor up during the summer months.
-The town boasts a fine selection of restaurants and tavernas, coffee shops, cafes and snack bars, as well as bakeries, supermarkets, a post office and a number of small shops.
+The town boasts a fine selection of restaurants and tavernas, coffee shops, cafes and snack bars, as well as bakeries, supermarkets and a number of small shops.

 The village benefits from a main beach consisting of small pebbles and sand.
 There are also other smaller beaches and coves dotted around the coastline of the village.
 A number have steps leading down making them easily accessible.
 Whilst not over commercialised, this friendly village offers plenty of amenities whilst remaining traditionally Greek - it's where the Greek people come on holiday in August.

 Motor boat hire is available from the harbour - boats can be hired by the day or week.
-For those not wishing to take charge of a boat there are regular daily cruises operating during the week which can be booked at the harbour.
+For those not wishing to take charge of a boat there are daily cruises departing from the harbour, usually beginning late May.
 The cruises visit Ithaca, Meganisi, Lefkada (Lefkas) and Scorpios islands.
-Details of timetables and prices are available in the village.
+Details of timetables and prices are available in the village and at the harbour where you can also purchase tickets.

 Car hire is recommended for exploring the rest of the island (there isn't a regular bus service).
 Astro-holidays can make the car hire arrangements for you with the local, reliable car hire supplier in the village.
 Guests who have booked their accommodation with Astro-holidays benefit from a discount of 10 Euros per week on car hire booked through Astro-holidays.
-Alternatively, if you prefer two wheels, motorbike hire can be arranged in the village from Roadrunners who also rent quads.
+Alternatively, if you prefer two wheels, motorbike hire can be arranged in the village.

 The village of Agia Efimia is named after Saint Efimia and the village holds a Festival in Saint Efimia's honour each year on 11th July.